thealscott/sassquatch/README.md

 # (grunt) SASSquatch

+**The grunt plugin branch is now the master branch of this project.
+If you want to see what SASSquatch looks like when implemented, look at the Implemented branch**

 SASSquatch is a SASS framework (in as much as such a thing is possible), built on top of Compass.

 It splits your SASS code up into a logical groupings, based on the premise of using common modules and page specific layouts/overrides.